 What’s the alcohol content in this recipe

 The finished liqueur recipe, accounting for 500 milliliters of vodka and 500 milliliters of simple syrup contains 25% alcohol if 50% alcohol vodka is used, or 20% alcohol for 40% vodka.

-How many calories are in the keto homemade chocolate liqueur?
+Calories in keto homemade chocolate liqueur

 As discussed above, the calories in alcohol are somewhat hard to calculate.
 And although the calories in cacao nibs and vanilla are known, the fact that we are not going to eat them but just whatever the vodka managed to seep out of them, I am not able to give you a correct calorie and macro count for the recipe.